 Cades Cove is one of our favorite areas of the Great Smoky Mountains National Park.
 Here you’ll find breathtaking mountain views year-round.
 This picturesque valley features a picnic area right off the main loop where you can enjoy a picnic any time of the year.
 Cades Cove also offers some of the best opportunities for wildlife viewing in the park.
 You might spot deer, groundhogs, turkeys, skunks or even a bear during your picnic in Cades Cove.

 The Big Creek Picnic Area is located just over the state line in North Carolina, but it’s well worth the drive.
 This cozy picnic area only features 10 sites, but it promises beautiful views and breathtaking scenery.
 Open April-October, the picnic area closes at dusk.
 Amenities include charcoal grills and restrooms with flush toilets and cold running water.Big Creek

 When you’re picnicking in the Great Smoky Mountains, it’s important to remember to respect the nature around you.
 Clean up after your picnic by disposing of all trash and cool charcoal ashes in the receptacles provided.
 Do not interact with or feed any wildlife you see during your picnic, especially bears.
 Feeding bears can cause them to become day active and teach them to leave the safety of the back country.

+Visit NPS.gov for the most up to date information about when picnic areas are open.
 Ready to pack up for your Smoky Mountain picnic?
 Learn more about things to do in the Smokies and make the most of your time in the mountains!